mosip/mosip-ref-impl/authentication-demo-ui/README.md

 * mispLicenseKey = MISP Licenese Key
 * partnerId = Partner Id
 * partnerApiKey = Partner Api Key
-* partnerOrg = Organization value to be used in the partner certificate creation.
-If not specified, partner ID will be used as organization.
+* partnerOrg = Organization value to be used in the partner certificate auto-generation (invoked in case the partner certificate is not present).
+If not specified, the partner ID will be used as organization.
+Refer below section on partner keys and certificates.
 * mosip.base.url = MOSIP hosted url
-* finger.device.subid = Used support fingerprint slab device
+* finger.device.subid = Used to support fingerprint slab device

 Note: Use `-Dfinger.device.subid=1` to support fingerprint slab device.
 For single fingerprint authentication that argument can be removed.